 Hunger in San Diego County

 We often think about food in terms of individual choices, family celebrations, and our cultural heritage.
 Too many San Diegans, however, have a relationship with food that is dominated by scarcity.
 These households—including families with children, veterans and military families, and senior citizens—do not always have access to enough food for an active healthy life.
 Why?
-Because of what they earn, where they live, or other gaps in our food system.
+Because of what they earn, where they live, or other barriers.

 Federal nutrition programs are our nation’s most important direct defense against hunger, food hardship and unhealthy diets.
 When household incomes don’t provide enough to meet basic needs, programs such as CalFresh/SNAP (food stamps) and school meals can bridge the gap and increase access to healthy food.